manikantakolapalli/taskforge/README.md

 - Add, update, delete tasks
 - Set task priority and due date
 - Mark tasks as complete/incomplete
-- View tasks by status or due date
+- Filter tasks by status or due date
-- Persistent storage using files or database
+- Persistent storage using files or JSON
-- Clean and minimal UI (HTML + CSS)
+- Clean and minimal UI

 ---